Heathcorp/Mastermind/README.md

 1. More robust github actions workflows
 1. Button to copy compiled code
+2. Compiled code size indicator
 1. Live I/O for running program
 1. More robust non-blocking compiler calls.
 Currently if the "run_code" function hangs, the whole webpage is frozen.
 Maybe look into web workers for this.
 1. Playtest and fix common errors

 ### Playtest feedback:

-1. Frozen browser
+1. Frozen browser on blocking wasm calls
-2. Semicolons after curly-braces
+2. Semicolons after curly-braces is annoying
 3. Maybe make functions clearer that they are more like macros
+4. Tabs not working in editor